 If you have a disability that makes it difficult or impossible to use the bus, ADA paratransit can help you get around.
 You may call TCAT's ADA Paratransit Coordinator at 607-277-9388 ext.
 420, or contact the Finger Lakes Independence Center for more information and support at 607-272-2433.

 For information on bus routes that cross county lines, see Regional Buses and Trains.

 Bus fares, passes and discounts

-If you're having trouble affording rides to work or to look for work, you may qualify for discounted bus passes through Working Adults Transportation Assistance.
-TCAT also offers discounts off the regular fare on many of their fare and pass options, and half price discounts to youth ages 6-17, people aged 60 or over, and people with disability.
+If you're having trouble affording rides to work or to look for work, you may qualify for discounted bus passes through Working Families Transportation Assistance.
+TCAT also offers discounts off the regular fare on many of their fare and pass options, and half price discounts to youth ages 6-17, people aged 60 or over, or for people that recieve SSI, SSD, or VA benefits.
 TCAT also offers semester passes for youth.
 Kids under age 6 ride for free.

 Paying for the bus

 To ride the bus, you can pay with cash, or use a pre-paid Tcard.
 Tcards are plastic cards you can buy pre-loaded with the number of rides, number of days, or kind of pass you want.
 Then, simply swipe the card when boarding the bus.